m1dnight/a-slack-and-irc-bot/README.md

 ## Plugins

 The bot has a very basic but easy to use macro framework which allows you to easily write plugins.
-A short introduction on this is coming soon!
+A short introduction can be found in `modules.md` in this repository.

 ## Contributing